 – Sight Word and Word Family Printables • I’ve collected my favorites on my Kindergarten Pinterest board – click the link to follow along!

-- Games • We have some random games and activities like puzzles that encourage reading and phonics like the Leapfrog Magnetic Word Builder.
+– Games • We have some educational games and activities like puzzles that encourage reading and phonics like the Leapfrog Magnetic Word Builder.

 Math really has not been my top focus… but she can count to 100 and knows how much each coin is worth.
 We’re going to be working more on money and how to add and subtract in the coming months.
-I plan to use a hands on approach – using fish crackers and a worksheet I found.
+I plan to use a hands on approach – using fish crackers and this worksheet, an abacus, and other hands-on math ideas found here.
 I’m also using workbooks I found at the dollar store.

 We’re currently reading through Little House in the Big Woods – such a good story and it keeps Emma’s attention thanks to the pictures and simple phrasing.
 We’ve learned a lot about how things like butter and bread were made, and we’ve had opportunity to talk about good behavior, too.

 -We subscribe to a few kids science magazines (Big Backyard and National Geographic Kids) so we enjoy getting those every month and learning about something new!
 I keep them all so we can review the facts later..